apache/dubbo-website/content/en/overview/mannual/java-sdk/tasks/mesh/bookinfo-sidecar/traffic/_index.md

             <div class="card-body">
                 <h4 class="card-title">
                     <a href='{{< relref "./request-routing/" >}}'>TCP Traffic Shifting</a>
-                    <p>Shows you how to migrate TCP traffic from an old to new version of a TCP service.</p>
+                    <p>Shows you how to migrate TCP traffic from an old to a new version of a TCP service.</p>
                 </h4>
                 <p></p>
             </div>